schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 # Why does one want to build MPI on Hoffman2 Cluster?

-- Build a custom version with options not enabled in the system-wide MPI installation
+- Build a custom version with features not enabled in the system-wide MPI installation

-- Test a particular version of MPI not available
+- Test a particular version of the MPI library

+    - Some programs (e.g. research/community code) are picky about MPI library version/variants

-- Maintain your own software stack
+- Maintain your own stable software stack

 # Advice on Building MPI codes

-- Always use the same MPI library to build all of your codes (and the libraries they depend on)
+- Always use the same MPI library to build all components of your codes (and the libraries they depend on)!

-- Bad things could happen when you use different MPI versions/variants for different parts
+- Bad things could happen when you mix MPI versions/variants

     - You could get lucky but ... please don't.

 - For example, a user code `mycode.c` depends on PETSc (which depends on MPI) and MPI.

-    - Use the same MPI to build the PETSc library
-    - Use the same MPI to build your code (linked to PETSc etc.)
+    - Use the same MPI to build PETSc and your code.
-    - When submitting the job to run, load the same MPI version/variant
+    - When running the program, load the same MPI version/variant.

 # Running our first MPI program!